 - Typeform– Our preferred tool for conducting surveys

 - Miro – The best tool for facilitating remote co-design workshops and presentations.
-It has amazing templates to start from, a timer, fun music, dot voting for prioritization, and many more features that can turn your boring meetings into a dynamic discussion.
+It has amazing templates to start from, a timer, fun music, dot voting for prioritization, and many more features that can turn your boring meetings into dynamic discussions.

 - Dovetail – for tracking, organizing, analyzing, and synthesizing your research findings.